CISecurity/CCPA-Docs/docs/Configuration Guide.md

 | Linux  | without GUI | with | No | Designed for Linux **ONLY** operating systems.
 Includes only shell scripts for tool operation on Linux.
 Centralized scripts utilize the embedded Java. **MUST ensure that the jre folder of the build has appropriate read and execute permissions in order for the assessment process to function.** The embedded Java is only suitable for Linux OS, not MacOS. | CIS-CAT-Assessor-linux-jre-v4.24.0 |
 | Linux  | without GUI | without | Yes | Designed for Linux and MacOS operating systems.
 Includes only shell scripts for tool operation on Linux or MacOS.
 Requires an installed JRE on the CIS-CAT host. **MacOS** users must utilize this version. | CIS-CAT-Assessor-linux-v4.24.0 |

+Security

+CIS-CAT team utilizes best efforts to ensure that the CIS-CAT product are free from material vulnerabilities resulting from integrated third-party libraries with continuous use of monitoring tools as part of the software build process.
+The Center for Internet Security performs annual penetration testing on eligible software products, which includes CIS-CAT.
+CIS-CAT mitigates risks with recommended solutions associated with penetration test findings assessed at and above a Medium.

+The Center for Internet Security product engineering practices are SOC 2 certified.
+SOC 2 is a voluntary compliance standard for service organizations, developed by the American Institute of CPAs (AICPA), which specifies how organizations should manage customer data.
+The standard is based on the following Trust Services Criteria: security, availability, processing integrity, confidentiality, privacy.

+CIS-CAT's engineering team is populated with individuals educated and certified in cyber security best practices.
+The Center for Internet for Security develops cyber security best practices with our global community of cybersecurity experts.
+We implement these best practices within the organization.

 System Recommendations
 ------------